eclipse-tractusx/sig-release/docs/technical-release-engineering.md

 The parallel validation environment should conceptually include:

-- a hosted Kubernetes validation environment (Azure AKS or AWS EKS), provisioned reproducibly through Infrastructure as Code, for the full multi-participant bundle,
+- ephemeral validation environments, created from scratch within a GitHub Actions pipeline run, tested and discarded after the run — no permanently maintained test environment,
+- custom (self-hosted) GitHub runners with larger hardware for the full multi-participant bundle (*provisional*; feasibility and provisioning responsibility are open, see below),
 - GitHub-native execution (kind-in-a-runner) for lightweight subset and pull-request-level validation where runner resources permit,
 - versioned release manifest and umbrella values,
 - automated cluster setup or equivalent reproducible bootstrap,